consiglionazionaledellericerche/jscontact-tools/README.md

 ```
         String json = "{"uid": \"c642b718-7c89-49f4-9497-d9fb279bb437\"}";
         ObjectMapper objectMapper = new ObjectMapper();
-        JSCard jsCard = objectMapper.readValue(json, JSCard.class);
+        Card jsCard = objectMapper.readValue(json, Card.class);
 ```

 ### Deserialization of a group of cards

-Deserialization of a CardGroup object and the related cards is performed through a custom deserializer dealing with a list of polymorphic objects (i.e. JSCard instances and CardGroup instances).
+Deserialization of a CardGroup object and the related cards is performed through a custom deserializer dealing with a list of polymorphic objects (i.e. Card instances and CardGroup instances).

 ```
     @Test